 Of course, you won’t be everyone’s cup of tea, but you’ll be the perfect cup of tea for the right people!

 And if your new readers hop onto your email list or newsletter, that’s how you can continue building and strengthening those relationships over time until they’re ready (if ever) to work with you on a deeper level.

 With your high-quality blog posts living on your website 24/7, new people finding you and developing strong relationships with your brand happens 24/7, too!

-Now that you know WHY blogging for your business is important, you might be interested to learn exactly HOW you should blog (with SEO) to get the best results.
-If you’re thinking ‘YES!’, go ahead and pop yourself onto the Business Blogger Academy waitlist (no commitment required!).
+Now that you know WHY blogging for your business is important, you might be interested to learn exactly HOW you should blog (with SEO) to get the best results as soon as possible.
+If you’re thinking ‘YES!’, go ahead and grab the FREE Salt Your SEO: 5 Steps to Get Set Up For Growth guide.

 Start your SEO journey on strong footing.

 Benefit from the free Salt Your SEO guide, weekly newsletters with actionable tips, and some promotions you might not want to miss.